-(a) for governmental entities, their statutory authority over or interest in the issues relevant to the application.
+(6) for governmental entities, their statutory authority over or interest in the issues relevant to the application.
+[Amended July 2, 2019]

 "Agricultural crop" means food or fiber commodities grown for resale or commercial purposes that provide food, clothing, or animal feed and/or as defined in Acts 2001, 77th Legislature R.S., Chapt.
 966, Texas General Session Laws (SB 2).